kkaur89/Sei-Project-Two/README.md

 For the homepage, before we added any functionality, we started rendering components in the JSX return section.
 We hadded a hero, two search bars (name, ingredient) and a container that would hold popular cocktails using the random api endpoint.

 **Cocktail Search:**
 This component was the page that would render the search results of each cocktail in a grid format.
 We started by importing useState, useEffect and Axios so that we create our get GET requests to the API.
 Once we had created the requested, the data was then returned in an array format which we then needed to map through in the JSX.
+There were two differnet GET requests, one for the name of the cocktail and the other for the ingredient.
+We used console.log as much as possible to ensure we were capturing the data that was intended.

+    const [cocktails, setCocktails] = useState(null)
+    const [ingredCocktails, setIngredCocktails] = useState(null)

+    useEffect(() => {
+      const getData = async() => {
+        const { data } = await axios.get('https://www.thecocktaildb.com/api/json/v1/1/search.php?s=')
+        setCocktails(data.drinks)
+        console.log(setCocktails)
+      }
+      getData()
+    }, [])

+    useEffect(() => {
+      const getData = async() => {
+        const { data } = await axios.get('https://www.thecocktaildb.com/api/json/v1/1/filter.php?i=')
+        setIngredCocktails(data.drinks)
+        console.log(setIngredCocktails)
+      }
+      getData()
+    }, [])

 **Cocktail Card:**
 Once we had mapped through the array from the GET request in the cocktail seach component, we were able to pass in the keys the props and access them in the Cocktail Card.
 The puporse of this component is to format each cocktail within the grid on the previous page.
 A link to was also added to the card which linked to url of cocktail that was being clicked.
+This component was then imported into the Cocktail Search and returned within the map method of the get request

 **Cocktail Show:**
 The cocktail show component is the page that would display each cocktail with full information of method and ingredients.
+We used the table component from Bulma to display ingredient and the measure needed for each.
+The url for each cocktail was used using the id of the cocktail which we then added to App.js as an additional filepath route ```  <Route path="/cocktail/:id">```.